giuliop/AlgoPlonk/README.md

 3. Compile the python code into the teal files to create the contract with [algokit](https://github.com/algorandfoundation/algokit-cli) and the puyapy compiler
 4. Generate proofs and witnesses for your circuit with [gnark](https://github.com/Consensys/gnark)
 5. Export proofs and witnesses with AlgoPlonk and generate the method calls to the smart contract verifier to verify them

+To ensure compatibility with gnark (and gnark-crypto if you are using it as well), you can pin them to the versions shown in AlgoPlonk's `go.mod` file.

 ### Supported curves